antdke/antdke.co/content/posts/2021-03-18---I-Sold-My-First-Business.md

 Numbers, stats, and data points that indicate growth give you leverage in negotiations with an investor or an acquirer.

-Without those metric, you're fighting an uphill battle in trying to convince an investor/acquirer that your business is worth what you say it is.
+Without those metrics, you're fighting an uphill battle in trying to convince an investor/acquirer that your business is worth what you say it is.

 With those metrics, it's easier to demand/justify whatever price you want.